trentrueckert/buzzline-04-trentrueckert/README.md

 5. Know the full name of the module you want to run.
    - Look in the producers folder for json_producer_case.
    - Look in the consumers folder for json_consumer_case.

-### Review the Application Code

-Review the code for both the producer and the consumer.
-Understand how the information is generated and written to a Kafka topic, and consumed from the topic and processed.
-Review the visualization code to see how the live chart is produced.

-Compare the non-Kafka JSON streaming application to the Kafka JSON streaming application.
-By organizing code into reusable functions, which functions can be reused?
-Which functions must be updated based on the sharing mechanism?
-What new functions/features must be added to work with a Kafka-based streaming system?

-When done, remember to kill the associated terminals for the producer and consumer.

----

-## Task 7.
-Start a (Kafka-based) CSV Streaming Application

-This will take two terminals:

-1. One to run the producer which writes to a Kafka topic.
-2. Another to run the consumer which reads from that Kafka topic.

-For each one, you will need to:
-1. Open a new terminal.
-2. Activate your .venv.
-3. Know the command that works on your machine to execute python (e.g. py or python3).
-4. Know how to use the -m (module flag to run your file as a module).
-5. Know the full name of the module you want to run.
-   - Look in the producers folder for csv_producer_case.
-   - Look in the consumers folder for csv_consumer_case.

-### Review the Application Code

-Review the code for both the producer and the consumer.
-Understand how the information is generated and written to a Kafka topic, and consumed from the topic and processed.
-Review the visualization code to see how the live chart is produced.

-Compare the JSON application to the CSV streaming application.
-By organizing code into reusable functions, which functions can be reused?
-Which functions must be updated based on the type of data?
-How does the visualization code get changed based on the type of data and type of chart used?
-Which aspects are similar between the different types of data?

-When done, remember to kill the associated terminals for the producer and consumer.

----

 ## Possible Explorations